Idaho College of Osteopathic Medicine - ICOM

 Admissions

-Completed applications are further reviewed and applicants who demonstrate academic ability, knowledge, commitment to osteopathic medicine, experience in health care, community service, professionalism, and integrity may be invited for an interview.
+Completed applications are reviewed and applicants who demonstrate academic ability, knowledge, commitment to osteopathic medicine, experience in health care, community service, professionalism, and integrity may be invited for an interview.
 Each applicant interviewed will be reviewed by the Admissions Committee.

 The decision to offer admission will be based on the interview as well as the applicant’s academic and service history, MCAT scores, and letters of recommendation.
 ICOM uses a rolling admissions process.
 Candidates who submit an application early and return all required documentation promptly will be at an advantage in the admissions process.